Democratic Republic of the Congo

 Malaria remains a serious public health problem in the DRC despite sustained malaria control strategies.
 Given that nearly all of the DRC population lives in high transmission zones, it has been estimated that the DRC accounts for 11% of all cases of Plasmodium falciparum in sub-Saharan Africa (WHO, 2015).
 Between 2010 and 2014, vector control with insecticide-treated nets (ITNs) and strengthening of diagnosis and treatment have contributed to a 10% reduction of malaria morbidity and 37% reduction of deaths in children under five (DRC National Malaria Control Plan, 2016-2020).

 Under current National Malaria Control Program (NMCP) guidance, the DRC seeks to achieve high ownership and use of ITNs among the general population by ensuring that at least 80% of people at risk of malaria sleep under an ITN to lower malaria transmission.
 ITN mass distribution campaigns have been organized with the support of donors, including the U.S. President’s Malaria Initiative (PMI) throughout DRC.
 Since 2007, the NMCP has planned ITN distributions every three years.
 Between mass distributions, ITNs are distributed to pregnant women during antenatal care visits and to children under one year of age at health clinics.
 Since 2011, the DRC and international partners such as Department for International Development, Global Fund, PMI, UNICEF, and the World Bank distributed more than 40 million ITNs in universal coverage campaigns in all provinces.
 Routine distribution in health facilities complemented the campaigns.
 As a result of these efforts, the 2013-14 Demographic and Health Survey (DHS) showed that 70% of households report owning at least one insecticide treated net, a substantial increase from 9% and 51%, as reported by the 2007 DHS and 2010 Multiple Indicator Cluster Survey (MICS), respectively.
-Starting in FY2018, PMI will also start supporting the school-based distribution of ITNs to increase access.
+Starting in FY2018, PMI also started supporting the school-based distribution of ITNs to increase access.